TJhayes22/lab9-the-final-warmup/README.md

 - Set up eslint for code formatting
 - Created e2e tests using Playwright
 - Made detailed JSDoc comments (will generate docs with these)
+- Speech to text button using built in API

 ### Isues to fix:
 - Weird visual bug when hovering over todo items in todo list